nkarmac/Kattis-solutions/README.md

 These are solutions to some of the problems at open.kattis.com

-Note that these programs were written during a competition where the objective was to finish first, regardless of program runtime.
+Note that these programs were written during competitions where the objective was to finish first, regardless of program runtime.
 So these solutions are in no way clean or optimal.